 - Predictive search

 E-commerce apps, retail apps, shopping apps… call it whatever you like are growing and so does their profit.
-Making it ever easier for customers to make purchases is still a business quest for many.
+Making it even easier for customers to make purchases is still a business quest for many.
 Tapping a button on a phone is evidently one of the tactics.

 Mobile apps provide shopping experiences for people while gathering their buying habits.
 Apps also provide new appeals and marketing options to raise sales.
 So if you run a company/a business/a shop, consider investing in an app before you’re late to the party.